Floridair Airlines

 Early Years 1970-1985

-Floridair Airlines was established in 1970 by Charles K Crockett, scion of a family of Florida hoteliers and real estate types, who recently returned from military service in Vietnam as an infantry officer; and Roy Flagler, a Florida-born military pilot that Mr Crockett had befriended while serving overseas.
-While both men had a taste for alcohol to some extent, Mr Flagler was known to be especially fond of the bottle.
+Floridair Airlines was established in 1970 by Charles K Crockett, a scion of the Crockett family of Florida hoteliers and real estate types who had recently returned from military service in Vietnam as an infantry officer; and Roy Flagler, a Florida-born military pilot Mr Crockett had befriended while they were serving together overseas.
+Both men were known to have a taste for strong drink, but Mr Flagler was especially fond of the bottle and partying.

-The two young men persuaded members of the Crockett family to provide seed money to start an airline and acquire a used Boeing 727-100 and a leased Douglas DC-8, with plans to initiate scheduled flights between Florida and certain major cities in the northeastern USA, and possibly to London as well.
+When the two men returned from Vietnam, they persuaded members of the Crockett family to provide seed money to start an airline, which was used to acquire a second-hand Boeing 727-100 and a leased Douglas DC-8.
+They had plans to initiate scheduled flights between Florida and certain major cities in the northeastern USA, and possibly to London as well.
+The carrier’s original was Floridian Airlines.

-Floridair began operations from its Fort Lauderdale-FLL base in the spring of 1972.
-Typically the carrier would use their DC-8 - which Roy Flagler personally flew in those days - to bring in affluent holidaymakers from Europe, while the Boeing 727 would bring in similarly well-heeled vacationers from Chicago-MDW, New York-LGA, and Boston-BOS.
-Most flights terminated back at Fort Lauderdale-FLL, but some would be routed to Miami-MIA or Orlando-MCO as necessary.
+Floridair began charter operations from its Fort Lauderdale-FLL base in the spring of 1972.
+Typically the carrier would use their DC-8 - which Roy Flagler personally flew in those days - to bring in affluent holidaymakers from Europe, while the Boeing 727-100 brought in similarly well-heeled vacationers from Chicago-MDW, New York-LGA, and Boston-BOS.
+Most of the flights terminated back at Fort Lauderdale-FLL, but some were routed directly to Miami-MIA,Orlando-MCO, or to Palm Beach-PBI when necessary or desired.

-By 1976 the company began to provide air charter services beyond the travel club sector.
-Floridair replaced the original 727-100 with three new Boeing 727-200s and one new Boeing 707-320B.
-The 707 allowed the carrier to extend its reach further into Europe, as well as to the US west coast and South America.
+By 1976 the company began to branch out and provide air charter services beyond the travel club sector, and Floridair replaced the original 727-100 with three new Boeing 727-200s and added a new Boeing 707-320B.
+The 707 allowed the charter carrier to extend its reach further into Europe, as well as to the US West Coast and South America.

-In 1987 Floridair removed their DC-8 and 707 from active Floridair passenger service and replaced them with two new Boeing 767-300s to handle longer and busier routes.
-The DC-8 and 707 were converted into freighters and used to create a dedicated cargo operations division, Floridair Cargo, based at Fort Lauderdale-FLL.
-The company also began to recycle the 727s into converted freighters and add them to its profitable cargo unit.
+In 1987 Floridair removed their DC-8 and 707 from active Floridair passenger service and replaced them with a pair of new Boeing 767-300s to handle longer and busier routes.
+The DC-8 and 707 were in turn converted into freighters to create a dedicated cargo operations division, Floridair Cargo, to be based at Fort Lauderdale-FLL.
+Over time the company also recycled its 727s into converted freighters and added them to the profitable cargo unit.

 Departure of Roy Flagler; Switching to Boeing 737NG